SirRicSteel/TheosResearch.org/pitch/03_EMAIL_TEMPLATE.md

 Best,
 Frederick

-P.S. - U.S. Patent Application No. 18/919,771 filed, so this is protected IP we're exploring for strategic partnership.
+P.S. - U.S. Patent Application Serial No. 18/919,771 filed, so this is protected IP we're exploring for strategic partnership.

 ---